-- when the rider enters the arena at the incorrect gait - when the rider turns right instead of left or vice versa - when the rider omits a movement - when a movement is the first of a mirror image and the competitor rides rising trot instead of sitting trot and vice versa and/or an incorrect circle size.
+when the rider turns right instead of left or vice versa when the rider omits a movement when a movement is the first of a mirror image and the competitor rides rising trot instead of sitting trot and vice versa and/or an incorrect circle size.
+When the reins are not taken in one hand at the salute when the rider makes a transition not clearly at the marker cantering up the centre line from A, the rider makes a pirouette at D instead of at L the rider does rising trot instead of sitting trot or vice versa in a non-mirrored movement. --- --